 Lovelyn envisions a larger community exposure to Culture Shock San Diego, taking the troupes back into the schools for performances, building upon the community programs like “SHOCK’n The Park” and building upon established relationships that have been made with donors and partner groups to further educate and spread the word about what dance and the hip-hop community can offer to the youth of San Diego.

-Anna Sarao has been in the dance community for over 20 years.
-Anna was a core dancer for Culture Shock San Diego dance troupe in 1996.
-Anna stepped into the role of Artistic Director from 1998-2003.
+Anna Sarao has been in the dance community for more than 20 years, with a history directly with Culture Shock SD.
+She was a core dancer for CSSD in 1996, as well as the Artistic Director from 1998-2003.

 Carmen Macias, Mini Shock Youth Director

 Carmen Macias has been dancing for 10+ years with a background in hip hop, ballet, jazz, tap, contemporary, and salsa.
 Her training includes studios like Culture Shock Dance Center, Academy of Performing Arts Dance Studio, and Chula Vista High School (School of Creative and Performing Arts), and she has been teaching for 5 years and counting, with students ranging in age from 3 to 70 years old.
 Carmen trained with the professional Culture Shock San Diego dance troupe for 5 years and is now a proud Culture Shock San Diego Alumni.

 She has been teaching dance in many different places from schools to studios, and has experience as a back-up dancer for a few artists, including Baby Bash for the z90.3 Jingle Jam Concert, and was in several music videos. , and a b-girl in the Breaking community going by the name “Chola Roc”.
 I represent myself and a group of b-girls in San Diego at Queen Bee’s.